|

 Hospitals in the border districts have been asked to keep some beds in emergency wards vacant for any contingency.
 The leave of police personnel, medical staff and others maintaining emergency services have been cancalled.

-In some of the border villages which are located across the rivers in the border belt, Border Security Force (BSF) and Indian Army personnel could be seen ferrying people, including children and the elderly, and their belongings to safer areas
+In some of the border villages which are located across the rivers in the border belt, Border Security Force (BSF) and Indian Army personnel could be seen ferrying people, including children and the elderly, and their belongings to safer areas on Thursday and Friday.

 "There is nothing to panic about.
 The evacuation is being done as a preventive measure.
 Arrangements are being made to accommodate the evacuated people," Isha Kalia, deputy commissioner of Fazilka district in southwest Punjab, said.
 Kalia visited various evacuation centres in her district and talked to people accommodated there.